Code-Institute-Submissions/GurraT-LittleS/README.md

 1. Construct a Main page-template readable in small media and large media devices. -Check
 2. Test and validate the design through google inspection tool & lighthouse -Check
-3. When satisfied with the design of the Main page use this template to construct the rest of the pages on the website
+3. When satisfied with the design of the Main page use this template to construct the rest of the pages on the website-check
-4. Test and validate the design through google inspection tool & lighthouse
+4. Test and validate the design through google inspection tool & lighthouse -check
-5. Construct a form for login to profile page
+5. Construct a form for login to profile page -check
 6. Test and validate the form through google inspection tool & lighthouse
 5. Construct a form for report an issue -check
 7. Test and validate the form through google inspection tool & lighthouse -check